-Although it is desirable to use all EDRAM control pins to optimize system performance, the interface to the EDRAM may be simplified to reduce the number of control lines by either tying pins to ground or by tying one or more control inputs together.
-The QLE inputs can be tied low if output latching is not required, or it can be tied high if "extended data out" (hyper page mode) is required.
-The /HIT output pin is not necessary for device operation.
-The W/R and /G inputs can be tied together if reads are not required during a write hit cycle.
-The simplified control interface still allows the fast page read/write cycle times, fast random read/ write times, and hidden precharge functions available with the EDRAM.
+Although it is desirable to use all EDRAM control pins to optimize system performance, the interface to the EDRAM may be simplified to reduce the number of control lines by either tying pins to ground or tying one or more control inputs together.
+The /S input can be tied to ground if low power standby mode is not required.
+The QLE input can be tied low if output latching is not required, or tied high if "extended data out" (hyper page mode) is required.
+BE can be tied low if burst operation is not desired.
+The W/R and /G inputs can be tied together if reads are not required during a write cycle.
+The simplified control interface still allows the fast page read/write cycle times, fast random read/write times, and hidden precharge functions available with the EDRAM.